catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 **************

-Object Locking prevents the loss of information stored in Object Storage by preventing overwrites or deletion while an object is locked.
+Object Locking prevents the loss of information stored in Object Storage by preventing overwrites or deletion of versions of an object while an object is locked.
 The feature works in conjunction with :ref:`object-versioning`.

+As specific versions of an object are locked, you can still replace an object or mark it as deleted, while the past versions of the object remain protected from deletion or overwrite, and remain accessible.

 Prerequisites for Object Locking
 ==================================